kreshnnn/8051-Microcontroller-based-Alcohol-Detector-with-Buzzer/README.md

 The alcohol detector will start monitoring the air for alcohol concentration.
 If alcohol is detected above the threshold, the buzzer will sound an alert.

+## Bill of Materials

+The bill of materials for this project includes all the components listed above, with an estimated cost of ₹2500-₹3000.

 ## Contributions

 Contributions are welcome!
 Please fork this repository and submit pull requests with improvements and bug fixes.

-## Bill of Materials

-The bill of materials for this project includes all the components listed above, with an estimated cost of ₹2500-₹3000.
+## Project Status

+Finished — The primary Alcohol Detection system has been developed.
+Future improvements, such as new features and more advanced forecasting methods, are welcome.

 ## License